WhatDanDoes/nllb-en-fr/README.md

 # Processing a directory of JSON

+This is where the actual translation took place.
+Nothing fancy.
+Just a `bash` command to execute over a directory of structured Bible data obtained from [here](https://github.com/aruljohn/Bible-kjv).

 ```
 mkdir out/data
 find data -name "*.json" -type f -exec sh -c 'en_to_fr --json {} > out/{}' \;
 ```

+The original output is preserved in the `out/` directory.
+No doubt, translating antiquated English into modern languages is a little weird.

+Execution times using an Nvidia GeForce RTX GPU:

+- French - 10.5 hours
+- German - 8.5 hours
+- Russian - 33 hours